jfischoff/trek/development-notes.md

 - CI is now compiling as much as I am locally.
 So time to get local compiling.
 I think I might have quit working on this when I hit a point where `with` would be useful in `tmp-postgres`.
 - Scratch that getting an error from `PartialOptions` locally that do not get in CI.
-- `postgresql-simple-options` is busted.
+- `postgresql-simple-opts` is busted.
 I was kinda of hoping I would not have to fix that right away.
 This is the problem and value of dog fooding I guess.
-- Hopingfully I can modify `trek` to not depend on `postgresql-simple-options`.
+- Hopingfully I can modify `trek` to not depend on `postgresql-simple-opts`.
+- I still can't believe I named the package "opts" instead of "options".
+I spelled out "postgresql-simple" but "options" was too much ... smh.